mate-academy/layout_task-guideline/README.md

      ![Clone success](./images/clone-success.png)
    </details>

-3. Open the project in IDE
+5. Open the project in IDE
-   - run `code project-folder-name`
+   - run `code layout_hello-world`
    - or just run VSCode and open the project folder

    <details>